4 Shares

 Perhaps it was my singular self-focus as a child, but I didn’t recognize the art of serving others as such until I met Stache’s mom.
 At the time that I met her, she was the full-time caregiver of her invalid mother.

 Being that I grew up across the country from my extended family, I had never seen such extended family devotion before.
-As physically and emotionally exhausting as caregiving can be, mom made it look astonishingly beautiful.
+As physically and emotionally exhausting as caregiving can be, Mom made it look astonishingly beautiful.
 And she impacted my values.

 Mom won’t thank me for further listing out her many virtues – no genuine servant would.
 Refraining from listed proof, I can only ask you to trust me.
-My assertion of mom as a ‘Master Server’ is both absolute and true.
+My assertion of Mom as a ‘Master Server’ is both absolute, and true.

 Essential Heart Attitudes